-Nokia: Lumia delivered "better than expected" Q4 2012 results with sales of 4.4 million unitsAlex Wagner - Deputy Managing Editor, News Desk
+Nokia: Lumia delivered "better than expected" Q4 2012 results with sales of 4.4 million unitsAlex Wagner - Editorial Director of News and Content

 Looks like this is a good week for companies to preview their Q4 2012 performance.
 After both AT&T and Verizon touted the amount of smartphones they sold in the quarter, Nokia this morning announced that its Devices & Services unit ended up with better than projected results in Q4 2012.
 The Smart Devices unit managed net sales of 1.2 billion euros (around $1.572 billion U.S.) and total volumes of 6.6 million units, 4.4 million of which were Lumia smartphones.
 Nokia's total smartphone volumes for the quarter finished at 15.9 million units, with 9.3 million Asha full touch devices and 2.2 million Symbian phones, while the company's entire mobile phone division saw total volumes of 79.6 million units for the quarter.